-In addition to the above funding schemes, the Financial Supervisory Authority will open its newly created regulatory sandbox in 2018.
+In addition to the above funding schemes, the Financial Supervisory Authority opened its newly created regulatory sandbox in 2018 and is expected to open for applications for its second cohort during 2019.
 In terms of purpose and eligibility criteria, the new sandbox is similar to the existing sandbox operated by the UK Financial Conduct Authority.

 Has the government concluded any international cooperation agreements to promote and facilitate the cross-border expansion of fintech businesses?

 The Financial Supervisory Authority has entered into an agreement for a ‘fintech bridge’ with the Monetary Authority of Singapore the purpose of which is to aid Danish and Singapore fintech firms in accessing each other's markets.

 The Financial Supervisory Authority also participates in a "Nordic roundtable" focusing on fintech and EU Payment Services Directive 2 in the Nordic region.